SyndicateProtocol/syndicate-appchains/metabased-translator/README.md

-# Metabased-translator
+# `Synd-translator`

 This is a service that ingests L2 transaction data, organizes the data into slots, builds blocks from the slots, and mines the blocks and makes them available to rollup frameworks.

-It consists of a `common` crate and 3 component crates: `ingestor`, `synd-slotter` and `synd-block-builder`
+It consists of a `common` crate and 2 component crates: `synd-slotter` and `synd-block-builder`.
+Additionally, the `synd-chain-ingestor` is a standalone binary that is also required.

-The mchain server must be available at the mchain rpc url prior to starting the translator - see the provided docker-compose.yaml file for more information.
+The `synd-mchain` server must be available at the `mchain` rpc url prior to starting the translator - see the provided `docker-compose.yaml` file for more information.

 #### Mockchain configuration